Using VLM Reasoning to Constrain Task and Motion Planning: Background and Related Work

 \subsection{Vision Language Models for TAMP}

-LLMs have demonstrated that they are suitable for high~\cite{aghzal2025survey}.
+LLMs have demonstrated that they are suitable for high-level reasoning~\cite{aghzal2025survey}.
 VLMs further integrate visual and textual inputs to enable scene understanding~\cite{shek2024lancar}, spatial reasoning~\cite{chen2024spatialvlm}, and grounded action execution~\cite{liu2024vision, duan2024aha}.
 These capabilities make VLMs especially promising for addressing the geometric reasoning challenges in TAMP.

 Several works have integrated LLMs and VLMs into TAMP pipelines for various purposes. \citet{zhang2023grounding} use VLMs to ground task planners by validating symbolic predicates and providing incremental feedback. \citet{hu2023look} uses a VLM to generate physically feasible actions.
 ReplanVLM~\cite{mei2024replanvlm} employs VLMs for plan generation with replanning upon grounding failures.
 CaStL~\cite{guo_castl_2025} translates natural language task descriptions into PDDL with constraints reflecting user preferences.
 OWL-TAMP~\cite{kumar_open-world_2025} encodes open-world preferences as constraints on symbolic and geometric states.
 Both CaStL and OWL-TAMP operate at the problem specification level, aiming to capture preferences rather than prevent downward refinement failures.
-VLM-TAMP~\cite{yang_guiding_2025} uses VLMs’ common-sense knowledge to generate intermediate subgoals for long-horizon planning; however, it assumes plans can always be refined at the motion level, making it prone to failure when this assumption fails.
+VLM-TAMP~\cite{yang_guiding_2025} uses VLMs to generate intermediate subgoals for long-horizon planning.
+While this accelerates task-level plan search, it relies on the assumption of downward refinability.
 CLIMB~\cite{byrnes_climb_2025} incrementally updates the domain description upon failure with an LLM to continually improve task performance; however, it is restricted to constraints expressible in PDDL, and does not make use of visual input.

 Our work leverages VLMs' spatial reasoning capabilities to proactively identify general geometric constraints that prevent downward refinement failures before planning begins.
 This represents a novel application of VLM reasoning to the fundamental challenge of bridging symbolic and geometric reasoning in TAMP.